Postcards (Australian TV series): Postcards Victoria (later Postcards)

 The show has previously been hosted by Shane Crawford, Rebecca Judd, Giaan Rooney, Bridget McIntyre, Suzie Wilks and Geoff "Coxy" Cox.

-Previous series

-Postcards

 Postcards was produced by the Nine Network in Melbourne and was hosted by Rebecca Judd along with presenters Livinia Nixon, Lauren Phillips, Brodie Harper, Shane Crawford, Glen Moriarty, Scherri-Lee Biggs, Warren Tredrea and celebrity chef Shane Delia.
-The show aired in Perth, Adelaide and Melbourne market on Friday nights at 7.30pm.
+The show aired in the Perth, Adelaide and Melbourne markets on Friday nights at 7.30pm.